magento/pwa-studio/packages/pwa-devdocs/src/technologies/upward/index.md

 ### Contain no business logic

 Having business logic spread across multiple architectural layers is an antipattern that harms testability.
-The declarative nature of an UPWARD specification prevents arbitrary business logic in implementations.
+The declarative nature of an UPWARD specification prevents the creation of arbitrary business logic on the server.
-It pushes this logic forward into the frontend or backwards into the backend so it cannot hide in the middle tier.
+It pushes this logic into re-usable templates or queries, the frontend application, or the backend services, so it cannot hide in the middle tier.

+### Stateless

+Since an UPWARD server cannot contain business logic, it also cannot hold a local state.
+This responsibility is also moved to the frontend or backend layer.

 ### Secure